 3. A Fantastic Image

-For instance, a landing page image for a real estate agent working in Manhattan could be the city skyline, it could be the interior of a swanky New York loft, it could be a shot of an attractive residential block, or the interior of a neighborhood coffee shop.
+For instance, a landing page image for a real estate agent working in Manhattan could be the city skyline, the interior of a swanky New York loft, an attractive residential block, or the interior of a neighborhood coffee shop.
 All of these images capture an aspect of Manhattan living without distracting from the visitor’s directive.

-Secondly, videos can slow down the load time of a website, especially on a mobile device.
+CLOSE INSIDER TIP: Stay away from videos on landing pages.
+Videos can slow down the load time of a website, especially on a mobile device.
 According to a study done by Kissmetrics, more than 40% of your prospects will abort their visit to your site if page load time exceeds two seconds.
-Your cool helicopter shot of the skyline isn’t worth losing 40% of your prospects before they even arrive.
+Your cool drone video of your market’s skyline isn’t worth losing 40% of your leads.

 The best way to go about sharpening your copy is to get others to read your work.
-Editing, especially by those people who have a writing background and can provide you with good feedback, is an essential step to narrowing down your words to only the ones you need.
+Editing, especially by someone with a writing background and an eye for concise copy, is essential to honing your message.

 5. An Optimized Lead Capture Form

-The most important part of any landing page is the lead capture form, where you’re asking your visitors to give you their personal information.
-According to a study by WordStream, top of the funnel lead conversions will drop significantly if a landing page has more than four fields to complete.
+The most important part of any landing page is the lead capture form, where your visitors give you their personal information.
+According to a study by WordStream, top-of-the-funnel lead conversions will drop significantly if a landing page has more than four fields to complete.
 So, stick with only the information you absolutely need.

-If you have the option to A/B test your landing pages, performing tests on lead capture forms is easy and provides meaningful results.
+CLOSE INSIDER TIP: A/B testing is a great way to continually tweak the performance of your landing page’s lead capture forms.
 Does a red button or a green button do better?
 How about three forms to fill out vs four?
-Perform the tests, take the data and make your landing pages better through ongoing optimization.
+Perform the tests, and take the data to make your landing pages better through ongoing optimization.

-About 88% of Facebook sessions occur on a mobile device, and if you’re running ads on Facebook to drive traffic to your landing page, making sure the mobile experience is a good one is key.
-After creating your landing pages, visit it on your mobile device to make sure the process is smooth and looks as good as it does on desktop.
+Just shy of 90% of Facebook sessions occur on a mobile device, which means that if you’re running ads on Facebook to drive traffic to your landing pages, making sure the mobile experience is a good one is key.
+Double-check all your landing pages on both desktop and mobile before sending them live.